Dissipative continuation for ground-state preparation at chemical transition states: Discussion

 A large part of the inspiration for this work comes from how tensor-network solvers such as DMRG are used in practice to map the boundary between classically tractable and classically hard regions of chemical reaction paths: in many systems, tensor-network methods provide chemically accurate reference energies and high-quality guiding states over large portions of the path, yet they can degrade near strongly correlated transition-state geometries where the wavefunction becomes highly entangled.
 We therefore use tensor-network performance as a practical indicator of where to deploy our dissipative state-preparation subroutine: the overall strategy is to exploit classical structure where available (to obtain warm starts and reliable energies) while reserving the quantum overhead of the engineered cooling primitive $W$ for the narrow multi-reference window near the transition state, where the mixing time can be large and classical ans\"atze lose accuracy.

 In this work, we develop an efficient quantum algorithm-- \textit{dissipative evolution}--that transports approximate ground states along reaction paths starting from equilibrium chemical geometries (products and reactants) and ending in the classically difficult regime near transition state chemical geometries where we find quantum advantage.
 Our algorithm incurs a polynomial overhead bounded by $\widetilde{O}(N_o^3)$.
 If our reaction pathway is sufficiently smooth (smaller values for the Davis-Kahan constant $C_\text{DK}$ then we can expect nearly linear polynomial overhead introduced by our algorithm i.e., $\widetilde{O}(C_\text{DK}^2 N_o /\epsilon_E)$ \cref{thm:reaction-path-runtime}.
+Furthermore, a path can be optimized to maintain smoothness and the gap.
 This runtime improves upon several other quantum algorithms capable of preparing ground states along reaction pathways, including digital adiabatic evolution and phase randomization \cite{Berry2025Large, Boixo2009Eigenpath}.
 Additionally, we validate our algorithm by numerically preparing the ground state of the square H$_4$ molecule whose geometry introduces strong correlation and therefore is a popular benchmark for dissipative ground state preparation algorithms \cite{ding2024single, Li_2025}.
 We conclude with resource estimates for chemical systems that carry significant scientific utility \cite{Low_2025}; our resource estimates are largely derived from the analysis of the cooling primitives introduced in~\cite{ding2024single} with modifications to the filter function and physical regime.